Open Calls

 - address sustainable development goals (SDG) (see here for an overview).

-CBC Design Open Call 2.1 provides financial support to build three large CBCs and three compact CBCs.
+CBC Design Open Call 2.1 provides financial support to build 2 large CBCs, 1 compact CBC and 3 CBC adaptations.
 The funding details are as follows:

-- A maximum of 200k CHF per large CBC and 115k CHF per compact CBC are allocated per CBC project.
+- A maximum of 200k CHF per large CBC, 115k CHF per compact CBC and 50k CHF per CBC adaptation are allocated per application.

 - The funding will be distributed in two stages: